Overseas or Out of Programme training

 - OOPE – Out of Programme Experience.
 This time does not count towards the CCT.
 Normally for one year maximum.
 Does not require GMC approval.

 - OOPC – Out of Programme Career break.
 This time is to allow ICM doctors in training to pursue alternative interests such as other responsibilities, work in industry, or developing skills in other areas.
-Applications are considered on individual merits and are normally limited to two years.
+Applications are considered on individual merits and are normally limited to one year.
 It should not be used for sickness.

 - OOPP - Out of Programme Pause –permits doctors in training to step out of their programme for up to one year.
 They may have any capabilities and learning outcomes achieved during this period assessed on return and have considered when assessing their CCT date through the ARCP process.